 To enter into military cadets school in Portugal a person had to submit proof of the nobility of his parents and of all four grandparents.
 This system existed until 1832.
 After that date, by decree of D. Pedro, persons of means could also apply for entrance into the military as officers.

 Records of military service in Brazil are kept by Arquivo Histórico do Exército (Military Archives of Rio de Janeiro), the State Archives of São Paulo, and other state archives.
 The state of Bahia has three volumes of military records from 1691 to 1822 in its historical section.
-Twenty volumes of personal records of the army for São Paulo are found in the state archive in São Paulo for 1800 to 1830, covering the war with Argentina (over territory of Uruguay).
+Twenty volumes of personal records of the army for São Paulo are found in the state archive in São Paulo from 1800 to 1830, covering the war with Argentina (over the territory of Uruguay).
 There was also a military census for São Paulo in 1818.
 See the “Census” section of this outline for more information.